-The Armidale Youth Homelessnesss Support Service incorporates the Armidale Youth Refuge (AYR) and was the first program operated by Pathfinders Ltd. The AYR was first established in 1985 and continues to operate today more than 30 years on.
+The Armidale Youth Homelessness Support Service incorporates the Armidale Youth Refuge (AYR) and was the first program operated by Pathfinders Ltd. The AYR was first established in 1985 and continues to operate today more than 30 years on.
 The refuge assists young people who are homeless or at risk of homelessness in the Armidale area.
 It provides client centred homelessness support including:

 Young people aged 16 to 25 years old, Aboriginal and Torres Strait Islander young people, and young people from cultural and linguistically diverse backgrounds will be given priority of access.

 The Refuge strives to ensure all young people be cared for in ways that build and expand their personal skills and life opportunities by aiming to: